OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 dataset.

-It is possible to create more explicit and declarative pansharpened VRT, allowing for example to only output part of the input spectral bands (e.g. only RGB when the input multispectral dataset is RGBNir).
+It is possible to create more explicit and declarative pansharpened VRT, allowing for example to only output part of the input spectral bands (e.g., only RGB when the input multispectral dataset is RGBNir).
 It is also possible to add "classic" VRTRasterBands, in addition to the pansharpened bands.